taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

  % pt_shell -file init.tcl
 ```

-So consider placing the commands from this section into a `.tcl` file
+So consider placing the commands from this section into a `.tcl` file to
-to make it easy to rerun Synopsys PT.
+make it easy to rerun Synopsys PT.

 Using Verilog RTL Models
 --------------------------------------------------------------------------

-Students are welcome to use Verilog instead of PyMTL to design their RTL
+Students are welcome to use Verilog instead of PyMTL3 to design their RTL
 models.
-Having said this, we will still exclusively use PyMTL for all
+Having said this, we will still exclusively use PyMTL3 for all
 test harnesses, FL/CL models, and simulation drivers.
 This really
-simplifies managing the course, and PyMTL is actually a very productive
+simplifies managing the course, and PyMTL3 is actually a very productive
 way to test/evaluate your Verilog RTL designs.
-We use PyMTL's Verilog
+We use PyMTL3's Verilog
 import feature described in the Verilog tutorial to make all of this
 work.
 The following commands will run all of the tests on the _Verilog_
 implementation of the sort unit.